lisaannbyrne1/MSP2-AHI-Map/README.md

 A feature I have left to implement is that if the user clicks on a result the associated map marker will bounce on the map to identify itself.
 Another feature I would like to implement is an additional filter by the programme area the practice is trained in.

 ### Testing
+The website was firstly tested against the criteria set out in the user stories, the criteria was met in each case.
+The zoom functionality brings the user into enough range for them to also look at the map markers close to there filtered County.
+The site has been tested in various browser including Chrome, Firefox, Edge and Safari.
+Findings from this testing showed that the website responded  well on each of these browsers.
+It has also been testing for compatibility and responsiveness on mobile devices.
+During this testing I found although flex stacks the div with the map was small when results were populated.
+On mobile it works best in landscape mode rather then portrait mode.

 ### Deployment
+Hosted on GitHub pages and was deployed directly from the master branch.
+The deployed site will update automatically upon new commits to the master branch.
+In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.

 ## Credits